 • Gifts for Hosting: Get a gift that makes it easier to invite friends and loved ones over.
 This could be a projector for hosting movie nights, a Bluetooth speaker so they can play music on the patio, or some nice servingware.

 • Art: A sentimental art piece, like a black and white photo of a landmark in your city or a painting by a local artist, can make a house feel more like a home.
 Your lucky recipient will love the gift even more if you include the necessary hardware for display.

 A Subscription Gift

 “More cheese!”
 I shouted excitedly, running from the mailbox to the house.
 I was in 4th grade, and I had received my second cheese-of-the-month-club box, a gift from my aunt and uncle.
 Yes, cheese is a weird gift to get a 4th grader, but I grew up watching Julia Child instead of Sesame Street and was already obsessed with all things gourmet.
-Whether it’s food, beverages, or a housecleaning service, subscription gifts are some of the best White Elephant gifts.
+Whether it’s food, beverages, or a housecleaning service, subscription gifts for favorite things are some of the best White Elephant gifts.
 And best of all, they keep on giving, even after your gift swap is over.

 • Cheese: Especially for those who live in rural areas without access to a good grocery store, a monthly cheese box can give budding gourmands a taste of the best cheese out there.